Hirsute Hippo Release Notes

 As is to be expected, with any release, there are some significant known bugs that users may run into with this release of Ubuntu.
 The ones we know about at this point (and some of the workarounds), are documented here so you don’t need to spend time reporting these bugs again:

-Upgrades from Ubuntu 20.10 to Ubuntu 21.04 are not enabled as it is possible for some systems to end up in an unbootable state if they use EFI version 1.10 - bug 1925010.
-Release upgrades will be enabled once an updated version of shim is available which is compatible with EFI version 1.10.
+Upgrades from Ubuntu 20.10 to Ubuntu 21.04 are not currently allowed for systems running Apple hardware as it is possible for them to end up in an unbootable state - bug 1928434.

 [s390x KVM guests only] Hirsute KVM guests do not react correctly to the detachment of KVM disks initiated from the host, leaving stale block devices that can cause hung processes.
 It is advisable to defer upgrading s390x KVM guests to Hirsute until bug 1925211 is fixed if disks are to be detached from the VM.